Marketing start up rolls out mobile platform in emerging countries

 In the case of Unilever, it used Jana's Marketplace to reach middle-class mothers to promote the benefits of hand washing.
 The target customer logged onto Jana's platform, watched a short video and took a five question survey.
 She was then reimbursed for the air time and if she shared the survey, she received additional air time.

+Jana does not disclose how many people are part of its network.

-More than 10 million people have registered with Jana, which was founded in 2009 and has raised $25 million.
-Its board members include Publicis Groupe CEO Maurice Levy, Spark Capital founder Todd Dagres, investor Esther Dyson and former News Corp executive Jon Miller.
+Founded in 2009, Jana has raised $25 million and includes Publicis Groupe CEO Maurice Levy, Spark Capital founder Todd Dagres, investor Esther Dyson and former News Corp executive Jon Miller as its board members.